kissmetrics/km-support/_posts/2012-10-19-events-form-tutorial.md

 * ConstantContact
 * Any other HTML `<form>`

 Just like click events, we’re going to grab the ID or a Class name of the `<form>` we want to track.
 You’ll go to your site, click view source (or inspect element in Chrome) and look for the id or CSS name in the form code.
-Copy and Paste it the Event Wizard, name the event so you can keep track of it easily, and you’re done.
+Copy and Paste it in the Event Wizard, name the event so you can keep track of it easily, and you’re done.

 More detailed instructions coming soon!